Things to Do

 There is a 9-hole golf course at the Bali Beach Hotel in Sanur, but golf enthusiasts might want to travel further afield to Bali Golf and Country Club in Nusa Dua for 18-hole courses.

-Take the kids to Jenggala Ceramics (now based in nearby Jimbaran but originally started in the grounds of Batujimbar Estate itself) where they can glaze their own pottery while you shop for special souvenirs of this famous Bali-ware.
+Take the kids to Jenggala Ceramics (now based in nearby Jimbaran but originally started in the grounds of Villa Batujimbar itself) where they can glaze their own pottery while you shop for special souvenirs of this famous Bali-ware.

 An annual international kite festival takes place at Padang Galak beach (just north of Sanur) every July.
 Traditional Balinese giant kites up to ten metres in length are made and flown competitively by teams from different villages around Bali.
 Originally, these kites were intended to send a message to the Hindu Gods to create abundant crops and harvests.
 Aside from the festival itself, visitors will see many giant kites being flown in this area from June through to August.